 404 errors are enough to have visitors repeatedly hitting the back button on their browsers, generally interrupting the user experience.
 If your site redesign also incorporates a change in page hierarchy and structure, it’s important to make sure that you’re not left with broken links.
 Small changes can create a ripple effect across your site, with one or two broken links becoming hundreds or even thousands.
 This will, in turn, cause your SEO rankings to plummet.

 Fortunately, Google Search Console can help you spot broken links under the Crawl Report.
 There are also specific tools to detect and correct broken links, such as Screaming Frog.

-Another way to side-step the problem of broken links is through setting up 301 redirects.
+Another way to side-step the problem of broken links is by setting up 301 redirects.
 These are ‘permanent’ redirects, telling search engines that the new page has now replaced the old one.
 These are easy to set up and manage and are recognised by Google as content that has been moved to a new permanent home.

-As effective as they are, 301 page redirects should be used sparingly.
+As effective as they are, 301-page redirects should be used sparingly.
 Overloading your site with redirects can have a knock-on effect on page speed, another key SEO ranking factor.

 Don’t forget your meta descriptions

-Meta descriptions are effectively the cover blurb of your web pages, offering customers and search engines an insight into the content contained within.
+Meta descriptions are effectively the cover blurb of your web pages, offering customers and search engines insight into the content contained within.
 It helps Google determine whether your site belongs in organic search results and lets customers see if they have found the content they were looking for.